Volkswagen California review

 Reliability & safety

-The California comes with the same three year/100,000-mile warranty as the Volkswagen Caravelle people carrier.
+The California comes with a three-year/100,000-mile warranty.
 It covers everything that comes as part of the California package, but camping-specific features are bound to be the subject of reasonable wear and tear expectations.
-Neither the California or the Caravelle were featured in our 2020 Driver Power owner satisfaction survey but Volkswagen finished in 19th place out of 30 brands, with 20.2% of owners reporting a fault in the first year of ownership.

 The Caravelle attracted a four-star rating after independent Euro NCAP crash testing, and the California ought to protect its front seat occupants in a similar way, with six airbags offering extra reassurance.
 However, the addition of camping equipment and other extras make it hard to predict how those travelling in the back will fare in a crash.